-

 Fundamentals and Interest Rates

-(FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
-This tends to attract foreign capital into USD assets.
+(RBA) Higher interest rates generally lead to higher returns on investments denominated in AUD.
+This tends to attract foreign capital into AUD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Weak Bullish and for the USD is -- Neutral.
+Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Strong Bullish and for the USD is Moderate Bullish.

 Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases.